cminyard/gensio/README.rst

 file
     Used for accessing files.
 Allows both input and output file, and streams the data to/from the files.
+No accepter available.

 pty
     Run a program in a PTY and use the gensio to communicate with